steveshogren/hugo-blog/content/post/optimization.md

 makeLenses ''Card
 ```

-The equation to maximize DPS combines power, speed, crit chance, armor pen, enemy
+The equation to maximize DPS combines the stats: power, speed, crit chance,
-armor, and crit bonus.
-I also wanted to allow the person running the
-optimization to select if they wanted extras like a blink card (teleport), a
-percentage of lifesteal, and if they wanted to buy a reusable ward card or not.
+armor pen, crit bonus, and the enemy's armor.
+Each character can have six cards
+at once, with three upgrades each.
+Many fully upgraded cards give extra bonuses.
+Cards only give two stats each.
+Card upgrades are limited to the two stat types
+given by the card.

 To speed up the optimization problem, I broke it down into two calculations.
 First I run the DPS algorithm against all the possible combinations of values
-with a max total cost of 60 and 6 total cards.
-Since each card gets a bonus when
+with a max total cost of sixty points and six total cards.
+Since each card gets
-completed with 3 upgrades, those counted for extra:
+a bonus when completed with 3 upgrades, those counted for extra:

 ```haskell
 maxDps :: Bool -> Bool -> Bool -> Integer -> String -> Integer -> Double -> Build